Delus1onL/Splatoon-Asset-Documentation/Documentation/Files/Content.md

 ## Model

-This will get its own .md, to not flood this file.
+This will get its own .md, to not flood this file: [Model.md](https://github.com/Delus1onL/Splatoon-Decompile-For-Splatoon-Legends/blob/main/Documentation/Files/Model.md)
 ## Pack

-This will get its own .md, to not flood this file.
+This will get its own .md, to not flood this file: [Pack.md](https://github.com/Delus1onL/Splatoon-Decompile-For-Splatoon-Legends/blob/main/Documentation/Files/Pack.md)
 ## Sound

 ## System